GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

 Paul tells the Ephesians:

-> Put on the full armor of God so that you can take your stand against the devil’s schemes . . ., so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand.
+> Put on the full armor of God so that you can take your stand against the devil’s schemes…, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand.
 Stand firm then…..
 (Eph.
 6:11, 13, 14)

 1. Evidently, while the believers have been rescued from the kingdom of darkness, the devil continues to scheme against them, trying to induce them to succumb to the power of sin; thus, Paul exhorts the Ephesians to get ready for battles.